Epidurio/opal-epidur.io/README.md

 `python manage.py runserver`

-* navigate to the application in a browser
+* navigate to the application in a browser, usually it is at [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

 * check out Admin interface at /admin

+### FHIR integration
+* Epidur.io uses [fhirclient](https://github.com/smart-on-fhir/client-py) to integrate with FHIR endpoints for obtaining demographic data about new patients
+* The file `utils/fhir_demographics_importer.py` contains the importer code

 ### Deploying your new Opal application to Heroku for testing/demo